corda/samples/auction-cordapp/README.md

 Refer here to learn more about StatePointer: https://medium.com/corda/linking-corda-states-using-statepointer-16e24e5e602
 - `BidFlow`: It is used to place a bid on an auction.
-Bids can be placed only till a predetermined deadline defined in the `AuctionState`.
+Bids can be placed only till a predetermined
+- `EndAuctionFlow`: This is a scheduled flow, which run automatically on auction deadline to mark the corresponding auction as inactive, so that it stop receiving bids. deadline defined in the `AuctionState`.
 - `AuctionSettlementFlow`: It is used to settle an auction once the bidding deadline has passed.
 It internally triggers two flows: